ThirtySomething/DiCoSto/README.md

 Maybe additional to the encryption of credentials it's a good idea to use encrypted file systems inside the containers to increase the security.
 This will be a possible drawback for the performance.

 DiCoSto depends on a working internet connection.
-This could be also a drawback and excludes DiCoSto from some possible usage szenarios.
+This could be also a drawback and excludes DiCoSto from some possible usage scenarios.

-For instance the user adds a large file and DiCoSto distributedes it finally on more than one of the containers.
+For instance the user adds a large file and DiCoSto distributes it finally on more than one of the containers.
 What happens in case one of the used online services is down?
 The user cannot access this file.
 This could be solved by using a software [RAID][RAID] but this requires more containers and will reduce the usable size for the user.
-Additional [scrubbing][scrubbing] could be required to keep the data consitent.
+Additional [scrubbing][scrubbing] could be required to keep the data consistent.
 Both, the [RAID][RAID] and also [scrubbing][scrubbing] will affect the performance.

 ## Final thoughts

 The DiCoSto file system seems appealing at first glance.
 However, the question arises as to its usefulness - is the scenario shown in the motivation really relevant?
 If there really is a need for such a file system, implementation will not be easy.
 Despite many reusable elements from the Linux kernel, it will not be a simple undertaking.
 Just the idea of a RAID system with files in multiple online services seems quite complex to me.

-So if someone wants to realize this idea - I wish him good luck and success.
+So if someone wants to realize this idea - I wish good luck and success.
 I would be happy to participate in the project as a tester, possibly also as a developer.
 I could also take over the documentation.

 Until then I am waiting for feedback like: "Challenge accepted!".